2. SIGNIFICANT ACCOUNTING POLICIES AND NOTES TO ACCOUNTS

 2.1 BASIS OF PREPARATION

-These Audited financial information of the Company have been prepared in accordance with Indian Generally Accepted Accounting Principles (Indian GAAP) under the historical cost convention on the accrual basis.
+The Standalone Audited financial statements of the Company have been prepared in accordance with Indian Generally Accepted Accounting Principles (Indian GAAP) under the historical cost convention on the accrual basis.
 Indian Generally Accepted Accounting Principles (Indian GAAP) comprises mandatory accounting stantards as prescibed under section 133 of the Companies Act, 2013 (the Act and other relevant provisions of the Act) read with Rule 7 of Companies (Accounts) Rules, 2014 (as amended from time to time) as applicable and other relevant provisions of the Act.
+Accouting policies have been consistently applied except where a newly issued accouniting statndard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.

 2.2 PRESENTATION OF FINANCIAL STATEMENT